-Aperture card scanning service
+Aperture card scanning with retrieval software

-Depending on whether you have one aperture card or a large archive to be scanned, you can either have it collected using our secure door to door collection service, or you can choose to dispatch it to our secure scanning premises.
+Depending on whether you have one aperture card or a large archive of aperture to be scanned, you can either have it collected using our secure door to door collection service, or you can choose to dispatch it to our secure scanning premises.

 Once collected, we scan and prepare sample digital images of the drawings stored on the cards, while also indexing the digital created PDF or TIFF files based on individual indexing requirements.

 Companies looking to scan and convert large archives of their aperture cards may also benefit from Halogen, which is our open source, free of charge document archive and retrieval software.

 Advantages of aperture card scanning